AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Date and Time.md

 a portion of that data since it cannot be wholly represented.
 To 'type-cast' the time, use the [_duration\_cast\<T\>_](https://en.cppreference.com/w/cpp/chrono/duration/duration_cast) function.

 For example, the line `chrono::hours h = 72min;` will not compile because 72 minutes cannot be represented in a whole hour (as 72 minutes is 1 hours and 12 minutes).
-By typecasting, we force program to truncate the extra twelve minutes and store the 72 minutes as one hour: `chrono::hours h = chrono::duration_cast<chrono::hours>(72min);`.
+By typecasting, we force program to truncate the extra twelve minutes and store the 72 minutes as 1 hour: `chrono::hours h = chrono::duration_cast<chrono::hours>(72min);`.

 ### Getting the Value of a _duration_
 `cout << time_waited;` does not work.
 You have to access the amount of time by using the _.count()_ method. <br />